 - 1. To return the books to the school when notified, in as good as condition as when received, allowance being made for wear caused by careful usage. - 2.
 If a book is lost or damaged by carelessness or avoidable accident, the student will replace it. - 3.
-Marking, tearing, or defacing a book will be considered as cause for replacement. - 4.
-Students will not receive credit for any course until all materials and books are returned.
+Marking, tearing, or defacing a book will be considered cause for replacement.